 I am a passionate scientist with expertise in applying social marketing theory and tools to address conservation challenges.
 My research focuses on the design and evaluation of behaviour change interventions to better manage natural resources, with current research projects across Asia and Africa.

+I always had an interest in nature and at 17 years old started working as an educator and guide at Lisbon Zoo, in Portugal, my home country.
 I later completed a Environmental Biology BSc at the University of Lisbon.
 During this time I took a few internships and courses in countries like Mexico, Uganda or Sri Lanka.
-This radically changed my understanding of conservation biology.
-I realized biodiversity conservation was essentially about people and the choices they make.
+These opportunities made it clear that conserving biodiversity was about people and the choices they make.